-Diamond Clarity and Categories Explained.
+Diamond Clarity and Grades Explained

 Inclusions in a diamond are characteristics visible inside the stone created by Mother Nature during the formation of the crystal under enormous heat and pressure billions of years ago.